-Not all eczema rashes look or feel the same.
-In fact, many people don’t realize there are actually several different forms of eczema — seven, to be exact!
+Not all eczema looks the same.
+In fact, many people don’t realize there are actually different types of eczema — seven, to be exact!
 Understanding which form of eczema you have can help you better understand what may be causing your rash and how to best treat and prevent flare-ups.

 The 7 Types of Eczema & How to Identify Them